zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency06.md

 If there's no CDS record in the zone, we consider such absence as a normal answer, so it should be consistent between all the authoritative nameservers to pass the test.

+When bootstraping a new CDS key for setting up a DNSSEC delegation for the first time, there's a need to have extra security defenses against UDP injection attacks.
+Therefore, the transport for the query should be forced to TCP.
+If there's no TCP response from any nameserver, the test should fail.

 ### Intercase dependencies